-Please note that an adaptor is required to use miniSD/microSD Card, Memory Stick Duo, Memory Stick PRO Duo and Memory Stick Micro.

-Please note that not all memory media have been tested and verified to work correctly.
-Therefore, it is not possible to guarantee that all memory media will operate properly.

-The slot for some models does not support Magic Gate functions.
+- Please note that an adaptor is required to use miniSD/microSD Card. - Please note that not all memory media have been tested and verified to work correctly.
+Therefore, it is not possible to guarantee that all memory media will operate properly. - The slot does not support Magic Gate functions.

-Figure 3-10 Examples of memory media
+Figure 3-9 Examples of memory media